appwrite/rfc/014-realtime-api.md

 #### JWT Authentication (in path / or in message)

-Using JWT authentication can be easier to implement and pass to the server and more secure as it is valid for 15 minutes.
+Using JWT authentication can be easier to implement and pass to the server.

 ### Logs